-In 2001/02 we aimed to recruit an additional 1,050 police officers to be deployed on core policing duties on boroughs within London and we predict that this target will be met.
+In 2001/02 we aimed to recruit an additional 1,050 police officers to be deployed on core policing duties on boroughs within London.
+These officers have been recruited, the final intakes are currently undergoing training at Hendon and will be posted to boroughs by the end of May 2002.
 We aim to recruit a further 1,000 officers in 2002/03, again for deployment on boroughs.
 We will continue our work to ensure that police officers and civil staff reflect London's diverse communities.